lloda/guile-ffi-blis/README.md

-if you disable **BLIS**' internal error checking with `(bli-error-checking-level-set BLIS_NO_ERROR_CHECKING)` **BLIS** will produce the correct result, as far as I've been able to verify. `(ffi blis)` performs independent shape checks on the typed and functional bindings, and the array arguments have valid strides by construction, so the lack of error checking by **BLIS** itself isn't necessarily a problem.
+if you disable **BLIS**' internal error checking with `(bli-error-checking-level-set BLIS_NO_ERROR_CHECKING)` **BLIS** will produce the correct result, as far as I've been able to verify. `(ffi blis)` performs independent shape checks on the typed and functional bindings, and the Guile array arguments have valid strides by construction, so the lack of error checking by **BLIS** itself isn't necessarily a problem.
 The test suite includes tests with a variety of overlapping stride combinations for `gemm` and `gemv`.
 Still, **BLIS** doesn't *officially* support these strides.
 Note that if the *destination* argument has overlapping strides, then the result depends on the order in which the operations are carried out and is pretty much undefined. `(ffi blis)` will *not* check the destination argument for this error. [↩](#a3)